jundis/CWSlack-SlashCommands/README.md

 * $slackcontactstoken & : Set to the token you got when creating a new slash command integration in Slack for /contact.

-* $slacknotestoken ^ : Set to the token you got when creating a new slash command intregration in Slack for /notes.
+* $slacknotestoken ^ : Set to the token you got when creating a new slash command integration in Slack for /notes.
 * $usecwname ^ : If set to 0 which is default, notes are posted as user that is attached to API key.
 If set to 1, then it will post as the correct CW user but all names in Slack must be the same as in CW.

+* $slackconfigstoken % : Set to the token you got when creating a new slash command integration in Slack for /config.

 * $helpurl : Set to a help document explaining the slash command usage.
 Feel free to point to this GitHub repo, but ideally you would make it look pretty on your own internal site.